 You’re finally a junior, and you can officially move off campus!
 Woohoo!
 But, wait.
 How is off-campus living different than on-campus living?
 What are your options if you want to live off-campus?
 Here is the inside scoop on everything that can help you make your decision.

 - Suite style housing- Two rooms are connected with a shared bathroom.
 Each room could have one or two people living in it.
 Both males and females live on the same floor but not in the same suite.
 Washers and dryers are located on each floor.
 Bonus: some suites have a living area and kitchenette.

 - Community style housing- You can live by yourself or with one roommate.
 You share a bathroom with everyone on the floor, and they are located in the middle of both hallways.
 Only one gender lives on each floor.
 Washers and dryers are located on the bottom floor and shared with the whole building.

 - Greek housing- If you have joined a Greek organization, then you can live in their dedicated on-campus housing.
 These are all community-style housing, and only people in your organization can live there.
 The fraternity mansions are included in this.

 Off-Campus Living: What are your options?

 - Apartment Complexes- There are a few different apartment complexes in the area that you can choose from.
-The two main ones that are close to campus are Legends and Cape Trails.
-Each of these offers private units - two people per unit, or four people per unit.
+Some offer private units - two people per unit, or four people per unit.
 In each style, you have your own bedroom and bathroom with a kitchen, living room, and washer and dryer.